Lachcim/szopinski-eopsy/README.md

 # szopinski-eopsy

-My implementation of the operating systems laboratory projects for dr Figat.
+My implementation of the operating systems laboratory projects for Mr Figat, MSc.